catseye/Robin/doc/Robin.md

 =====

 This document defines version 0.6 of the Robin programming language.
+In this document, the name "Robin" by itself refers to the Robin programming language version 0.6.

 The Robin specification is modular in the sense that it consists of several smaller specifications, some of which depend on others,